msteenhagen/msteenhagen.github.io/index.md

 Maarten Steenhagen is a philosopher, writer and coffee lover studying perception and the mind.

 Currently he is a Postdoctoral Research Fellow in the [Centre of Philosophical Psychology](http://uahost.uantwerpen.be/bence.nanay/paw.html) at the [University of Antwerp](https://www.uantwerpen.be/en/).
-He holds Ph.D. from [UCL](https://www.ucl.ac.uk/philosophy), and recently was a visiting researcher at the [University of Toronto](http://www.philosophy.utoronto.ca).
+He holds a Ph.D. from [UCL](https://www.ucl.ac.uk/philosophy), and recently was a visiting researcher at the [University of Toronto](http://www.philosophy.utoronto.ca).

 In his current research, _Beyond the Senses_, he investigates perception by determining the role of perceptual media and mediators, such as sounds, images, and optical technology.